Facelift surgery involves re-supporting the soft tissues of the face, jawline and neck.

 Infection in the wound – If this does occur, it is usually cleared up with antibiotic tablets.
 Wound infection is uncommon in facelift surgery.

 DVT/PE (Deep venous thrombosis/pulmonary embolus) – Blood clots that are potentially very serious and even life threatening which form in the legs and travel to the lungs.
 Multiple strategies are employed to minimise the risk of these occurring.

 Scars – Typically are at their thickest and reddest at 6-10 weeks after surgery.
 Scars continue to mature and improve for up to 18 months after surgery.
 Scar management advice will be discussed in your follow up visit with Mr White to assist in achieving the goal of a thin, barely noticeable scar.
 (Note: any resulting scar is designed to be largely hidden in the creases just in front of your ear and in the hairline).

 Hair loss – Uncommonly some hair can be lost in the region of the scars.

 Asymmetry – The scars may be slightly different on your right compared to the left side or the result can slightly differ between the two sides.

 Wound separation/delayed healing – This is much more common in smokers or if there is an infection.
 There may even be a loss of skin requiring prolonged dressings or even more surgery.

 Facial nerve damage – Uncommonly there is some stretching or damage to the facial nerve.
 This causes some weakness of the muscles that move your face.
 This is generally temporary and recovers by itself.
 Very rarely this may be permanent.

-Dr Dean White is a specialist plastic surgeon located in Melbourne who performs a range of plastic surgical procedures including neck and face lifts.
+Dr Dean White is a specialist plastic surgeon who performs a range of plastic surgical procedures including face and neck lifts in Melbourne.
 Contact Dr Dean White today to get an expert opinion and see if you are suitable for treatment.